Teaching Children Mandarin Chinese

 For Younger Kids: Using these videos is like bringing a Chinese teacher into your home.
 However, my 9 year old girls didn't like these videos as much as The River Dragon King or the Jade videos and weren't willing to watch quite as often.
 I think that is because these videos are more geared towards the younger set (ages 3-8).

 Learning Chinese is Fun!

 Culture and Writing along with Mandarin: This program doesn't aim at teaching as many words per episode as the other programs, but focuses on teaching about Chinese culture and tradition as well as writing.
 There are six episodes that are each about 12 minutes long.
 Each episode tries to teach just 3-6 words through lots of repetition.

 Mixed Race Family: The family in the story is an Asian mom and a Caucasian dad.
 They have two kids who also look Asian.
 If your family looks like this one, your kids might especially enjoy this series.

 Mandarin taught in Variety of Ways: The words are introduced through family conversation in a skit.
-Afterwards, there are children who say the vocabulary words.
-I've found that my kids like hearing other kids say the words, and not just adults.
+Afterward, there are children who say the vocabulary words.
+I've found that my kids like hearing other kids say the words and not just adults.
 Like many of these videos, there is a song and dance to learn.

 Positive Theme based Lessons: Next, there is the dad reading a Chinese story to his kids which illustrates the final word of the show: compassion.
 My kids enjoyed the fact that they saw the family reading together and also got to see the pictures of the book.
 Though a bit forced in acting (like many shows with kids) the lesson was clear--families show compassion to one another by thinking about little things which help.